The history of the monument

 ‘The finest…which has been raised anywhere on the earth to the memory of a man of letters.’
 Professor David Masson,1889.

-More information about the Scott Monument and other aspects of industrial and urban Scotland can be found on the Learning and Teaching Scotland website.
+More information about the Scott Monument and other aspects of industrial and urban Scotland can be found on the Education Scotland website.